humanlongevity/tredparse/README.md

 number of people affected by over-expanded TREDs as well as population allele frequency.

-To better understand the uncertainties in the prediction, one call plot the likelihood surface based on the model.
+To better understand the uncertainties in the prediction, we can plot the likelihood surface based on the model.
 Using the same example as above at the Huntington disease case, we can run a command on the JSON output, with option `--tred HD` to specify the locus.